ryanquinnnelson/CMU-02718-HW5/README.md

   while |S| ≤ D and |U| > 0 and |P| > 0:

-    select allele a which is covered by fewest number of peptides remove a from U
+    select allele a which is covered by fewest number of peptides in P remove a from U

     select first p in P which covers a